Restoring Exploration after Post-Training: Latent Exploration Decoding for Large Reasoning Models: Experiment

 \subsection{Case Study}

-To clearly illustrate how LED explores latent posteriors, and directly compare LED to CoT, we perform a zero-temperature run on the challenging AIME 2025 benchmark with Qwen3-4B-Thinking, where LED successfully answers one more question than CoT (Question \#22), achieving 3.3 points higher pass@1 accuracy.
-The question asks: ``Given 1-, 10-, and 25-cent coins, for a coin-changing problem with total value of $N$ from 1 to 1,000, how many times will greedy algorithm yield the minimum number of coins.''
+To illustrate how LED leverages latent exploration, we conduct a zero-temperature case study on AIME 2025 using Qwen3-4B-Thinking.
+Compared with standard CoT, LED correctly solves one additional problem (Question \#22), yielding a 3.3-point pass@1 improvement.

-As illustrated in the left part Figure~\ref{fig:case_study}, during the early stage of \textit{DeepThink}, LED behaves identically to CoT.
-Both methods generate the same preliminary statements, such as acknowledging its difficulty and paraphrasing the problem.
-These identical outputs indicate that LED is operating in the exploitation branch, since the surface posterior is highly confident for these trivial tokens.
+As shown in Figure~\ref{fig:case_study}, LED initially behaves identically to CoT during the early \textit{DeepThink} stage, generating the same preliminary analysis.
+This indicates that LED remains exploiting when the final-layer posterior is highly confident.

-The two decoding strategies diverge at intermediate timestep.
-As shown in the middle part of Figure~\ref{fig:case_study}, the final-layer posterior has high probability to the token ``\textit{actually}''.
-Thus, regular decoding method (CoT) select this token.
-However, the latent posteriors retain non-negligible probability mass on the token ``\textit{wait}'', which signals a potential reflection path.
-LED detects this latent uncertainty.
-After aggregation, the third-from-last depth achieves the highest entropy.
-At this depth, ``\textit{wait}'' slightly surpasses ``\textit{actually}'' in probability, thus is selected by LED.
-This marks a branching point from exploitation to exploration.
+The two methods diverge at an intermediate timestep.
+The final-layer posterior strongly favors the token ``\textit{actually}'', which is selected by CoT.
+In contrast, intermediate latent posteriors retain non-trivial probability mass on ``\textit{wait}'', indicating a potential reflection path.
+After aggregation, the highest-entropy latent posterior assigns slightly higher probability to ``\textit{wait}'', which is therefore selected by LED.

-Following this branching point, LED re-examines and formulates the problem, and finally identifies the key insight: the greedy algorithm fails only when the remainder modulo 25 falls into a specific set.
-With this observation, LED efficiently solves the problem.
-In contrast, CoT continues exhaustive enumeration and eventually runs out of context without reaching the correct answer.
+This branching point leads LED to re-examine the problem and discover the key insight that greedy failure is determined by specific modulo-25 remainders, enabling an efficient solution.
+By contrast, CoT continues exhaustive enumeration and eventually exhausts the context window without reaching the correct answer.